 Reaction & Thoughts:

-There are so many things I like about the movie.
-Firstly, there’s a nice sense of continuity.
-The pre-title sequence not only puts an end to an era, but also closes the last chapter on Bond’s deadliest nemesis, SPECTER’s Ernst Stavro Blofeld.
+There are so many things I like about For Your Eyes Only!
+First, there’s a nice sense of continuity.
+The pre-title sequence closes the last chapter on Bond’s deadliest nemesis, SPECTER’s Ernst Stavro Blofeld.
+We also see Bond visiting his late wife’s grave, played by Diana Rigg in On Her Majesty’s Secret Service, which is a very nice, human touch.

 Although there is plenty of humor, this entry, for the most part, sports a decidedly serious tone.
 The screenplay, by Richard Maibaum and Michael G. Wilson, emphasizes Bond’s darker side.
 For example, Moore, who always tried to stay away from Sean Connery’s mean-spirited characterization, kills a man in cold blood, a moment of cruel revenge.
 You won’t see Moore act like that in any other Bond movie.